AmandaKitSam/Front-End-02/README.md

 ## By Amanda Sam

-### The project involves: HTML5, CSS3, Bootstrap, JavaScript and JS libraries
+### Built with HTML5, CSS3, Bootstrap, JavaScript and JS libraries

+### Requirement

+- Use your creativity to make a new "how to use" page

+- Only given a long block of text and no initial design to implement

 ### Overview:

-- THIS IS MY PROJECT OF FRONT-END
+- Wireframe => Design my own website with text provided

-- It's responsive web design
+- This is a responsive and mobile-friendly website.

 -------------------------------------------